Answers to questions you may have about how the programme works and what it is and isn’t for.

 Q: Do you offer any support via faculties/departments?

 A: Yes, faculty/department-specific events and other support can be arranged on request.
 Events can be structured in an open-ended Q&A style, or can involve writing-related topics and activities designed in advance.
 Optimisation of writing should be somewhere in the mix, but events can centre on other themes like time management, focus and creativity, failure, etc. We’re also happy to discuss other forms of input into faculty/department-level initiatives.
+Get in touch via the contact page.

 Q: What’s the plan for the future?

 A: The programme has guaranteed funding from 2018 to 2023.
 After that, its future isn’t yet certain.
 We’re investigating options for expanding into offering a more ambitious programme of 1-1 consultations along the lines of a North American Writing Center, but it’s still early days.
+Please get in touch if you’d like to discuss our future plans.

 I have become a much more mindful writer, thanks to this programme.
 I am so grateful to have this opportunity to participate.